w3f/Grants-Program/Growwr.md

 **Who is your target audience?**

-Our project serves two main user groups within the Polkadot ecosystem:
+Growwr serves two primary user groups within the Polkadot ecosystem:

-- Web3 companies and DAOs — who need verifiable, bias-free access to global talent (developers, designers, marketers, and community managers).
+- Web3 Companies and DAOs – who require verifiable, bias-free access to global talent across roles such as developers, designers, marketers, and community managers.

-- Web3 professionals — who need on-chain proof-of-skill, verified reputation, and trustless payouts.
+- Web3 Professionals – who need on-chain proof-of-skill, verified reputation, and trustless payouts to build transparent work histories and financial inclusion.

-Indirectly, our work also supports parachain developers, dapp creators, and wallet builders, as Growwr can integrate their APIs for payments, identity, or analytics — expanding real-world utility across the ecosystem.
+Indirectly, Growwr also supports developers, dApp creators, and wallet providers by integrating their APIs for payments, identity, and analytics, helping expand real-world utility and interoperability across the Polkadot ecosystem.

 **What needs does your project meet?**